Russian gas flows to Germany rise despite Belarus threat - Up News Info

 Russia is a major exporter of natural gas to Europe via Belarus and the Kremlin has made it clear it does not want to see any disruption in supplies.

-European spot gas prices were up by 6.27% on Monday to 79.70 euros per megawatt hour by 1146 GMT, as market remains tight this year because of factors including low inventories and increased demand after the easing of COVID-19 lockdowns.
+European spot gas prices were up 8.8% to 81.60 euros per megawatt hour by 1800 GMT on Monday, with the market still tight this year due to factors including low inventories and increased demand after the easing of COVID-19 lockdowns.

-Until recently, the lack of additional flows from Moscow – which was only delivering on its contractual volumes – was a major factor behind the surging gas prices, and the market is closely following any potential Russian flow disruptions.
+Until recently, the lack of additional flows from Moscow – which was only delivering on its contractual volumes – was a major factor behind the surge in gas prices, and the market is closely following any potential disruptions to Russian flows.

 Russian state gas monopoly Gazprom started refilling its European storage facilities last week, with flows coming mainly via Belarus and Ukraine.